RTXteam/RTX/notes/arax-maintenance-sop.md

 - Internet (access to the OSU address space via VPN is only required for certain steps late in the process)
 - a mainstream web browser installed (Chrome/Firefox)
 - tools that need to be installed, by Homebrew or apt or similar: bash, curl, OpenSSH, git, jq, yq
-- OSU VPN access (in order to be able to `ssh` into `arax.ncats.io` from off-campus) from your local dev computer
+- VPN access to which ever IP block is registered with ITRB for access to `arax.ncats.io`

 Further, you will need:
 - write access to the ARAX GitHub project area (`RTXteam/RTX.git`)